BlackPythonDevs/blackpythondevs.com/_posts/2023-12-14-dawn-wages-sarah-abderemane-and-djangonaut-space-awarded-the-malcolm-tredinnick-memorial-prize.md

 ---
 author: Jay Miller
 date: 2023-12-14
-description: Meet the winners of the Malcolm Tredinnick Memorial Prize, recognized for their outstanding service to community through innovative Django projects and initiatives.
+description: Discover how the innovative team at Djangonaut Space is making a lasting impact on the Django community with sustainable initiatives and groundbreaking projects.
 lang: en
 layout: post
 title: Dawn Wages, Sarah Abderemane and Djangonaut Space Awarded the Malcolm Tredinnick